Lakshkrish03/Home-Loan-default-Prediction/README.md

 # 🗂️ Data Dictionary

+The Raw Dataset that will be used for my modeling has 122 columns and 184506 rows.
+The following table describes what each and every column in the Dataset is.
+The Table is outlined as follows:

 | Column Name                   | Description                                                                                                     |
 |-------------------------------|-----------------------------------------------------------------------------------------------------------------|
 | SK_ID_CURR                    | ID of loan in our sample                                                                                        |